giancolu/Coursera_FraminghamRiskScore/README.md

-##General cardiovascular risk profile for use in primary care
+##General cardiovascular risk profile
+##for use in primary care
 ###The Framingham Heart Study

 D'Agostino RB, et al. Circulation 2008;117:743-753

-This App calculate the 10 year cardiovascular risk of developing all cardiovascular diseases and of its constituents (coronary, cerebrovascular, and peripheral arterial arterial disease and heart failure)
+This App calculates the 10 year cardiovascular risk of developing all cardiovascular diseases and of its constituents (coronary, cerebrovascular, and peripheral arterial arterial disease and heart failure)